Middle School Bible Classes

 Early Hebrew History

-Freshman bible begins at a good place...Genesis, the book of beginnings.
+Freshman Bible begins at a good place...Genesis, the book of beginnings.
 We'll study how the creation story relates to us today in a world that is gradually dismissing God as the designer.
 We'll look at the beginning of sin, the remedy, the first family, evidence of Noah's flood and how it relates to us.
-We'll continue through Genesis and relate how the lives of these patriarchs parallels today's followers.
-We hope to learn from the mistakes and faith of ancient followers to help us live in relationship to God.
+We'll continue through Genesis and relate how the lives of these patriarchs parallel today's followers.
+We hope to learn from the mistakes and faith of ancient followers to help us live in a relationship with God.
 Then we move into Exodus and study how God used Moses to show His power over the gods of Egypt.
-We'll survey the rest of early Hebrew history, including Samson and other leaders up until the nation of Israel was ripped in two by turmoil.
-We'll study key Hebrew words, cities and archaeological sites while learning the culture and customs of ancient people.
+We'll survey the rest of early Hebrew history, including Samson and other leaders, up until the nation of Israel was ripped in two by turmoil.
+We'll study key Hebrew words, cities and archaeological sites while learning about the culture and customs of ancient people.
 This will lead to an understanding of how Old Testament history is a foreshadowing, prophecy and preparation for Christ.

 Sophomore Bible